-The sequence of events for resetting the PHY-LLC interface when it is in the differentiated mode of operation (ISO pin is low) is as follows:
+The sequence of events for resetting the PHY-LLC interface when it is in the differentiated mode of operation (ISO terminal is low) is as follows:

 - a.
 Normal operation.
 Interface is operating normally, with LPS active, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line. - b.
 LPS deasserted.
-The LLC deasserts the LPS signal and, within 1.0 μs, terminates any request or interface bus activity, and places its LREQ, CTL, and D outputs into a high-impedance state (the LLC should terminate any output signal activity such that signals end in a logic 0 state). - c.
+The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, and places its LREQ, CTL, and D outputs into a high-impedance state (the LLC should terminate any output signal activity such that signals end in a logic 0 state). - c.
 Interface reset.
-After TLPS\RESET time, the PHY determines that LPS is inactive, terminates any interface bus activity, and places its CTL and D outputs into a high-impedance state (the PHY will terminate any output signal activity such that signals end in a logic 0 state).
+After TLPS\RESET time, the PHY determines that LPS is inactive, terminates any interface bus activity, and places its CTL and D outputs into a high-impedance state (the PHY terminates any output signal activity such that signals end in a logic 0 state).
 The PHY-LLC interface is now in the reset state. - d.
 Interface restored.
 After the minimum TRESTORE time, the LLC may again assert LPS active.
 (The minimum TRESTORE interval provides sufficient time for the biasing networks used in Annex J type isolation barrier circuits to stabilize and reach a quiescent state if the isolation barrier has somehow become unbalanced.)
-When LPS is asserted, the interface will be initialized as described in the following.
+When LPS is asserted, the interface initializes as described below.